delroscol98/base-apparel/README-template.md

 />
 ```

-An example of using mixins and advanced CSS
+An example of using mixins and advanced CSS selectors

 ```css
 &__input:placeholder-shown ~ &__label {